bcollin/mines/readme.txt

 This game currently minimally requires a two-button mouse a screen resolution of at least 1366×768 for the harder game modes.

 Clear the fields that have no mines underneath by left-clicking them.

 You can protect a field by placing a flag: right-click adds and also removes a flag.
 (Ctrl + left click also counts as a right-click.)

 Hit a bomb and you lose!

 Clearing all fields without bombs wins the game.

+Although the game starts with trial and error, clearing fields will provide hints for the state of the neighbouring fields: a number will show how many bombs are hidden in the adjacent fields.

 Try and beat your best time!